booktoshi/doginals/README.md

 After all dependencies are solved, you can configure the environment:

-### Configure environment and run the following command to make and save your .env file
+### Create and save your .env environment file.

 ```
 nano .env
 ```

-## Now copy and paste the below .env format
+## Copy and paste the below .env format.

 ```
 NODE_RPC_URL=http://127.0.0.1:22555